openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_DeepSpeech_From_Tensorflow.md

 Converting the Main Part of DeepSpeech Model into OpenVINO IR
 #############################################################

-Model Conversion API assumes that the output model is for inference only.
+Model conversion API assumes that the output model is for inference only.
 That is why you should cut ``previous_state_c`` and ``previous_state_h`` variables off and resolve keeping cell and hidden states on the application level.

 There are certain limitations for the model conversion: